malikhan-dev/zenq/README.md

 ```
 ---

-CollectChan(size) returns a new type named CollectStream.
+PipeStream(size) returns a new type named CollectStream.

 ``` go